 How will this course enhance my career prospects?

-- Successful completion of master’s degree modules can enable students/practitioners to proceed with their development as professionals within the field of their own clinical practice/speciality.
+- Successful completion of master degree modules can enable students/practitioners to proceed with their development as professionals within the field of their own clinical practice/speciality.

-- Upon the successful completion of this module practitioners should possess essential qualities and knowledge within the field of research methodology, designs and methods, which can expand practitioners’ career prospects.
+- Upon the successful completion of this module students should possess essential qualities and knowledge within the field of research methodology, design and methods, which can expand practitioners’ career prospects.